fredjoonpark/bio/README.md

 ##### some tunes I've worked on:
 - [youtube link](https://www.youtube.com/channel/UCh-lXULbfN2T1v0lofAqkeQ)

-##### built a webapp that generates a schedule for you based on things you want to get done:
+##### a webapp that generates a schedule for you based on things you want to get done:
 - [alfred](http://alfredsagenda.com/)

 ##### ever wonder how much faster a computer can solve sudoku than you?